siddhartamukherjee/NEU-DET-Steel-Surface-Defect-Detection/README.md

 ![fig 2](https://github.com/siddhartamukherjee/NEU-SURFACE-DEFECT/blob/master/Workflow_Images/Training_Workflow.jpg)

-* **Inferencing** - In this step one of the saved model is used to generate the masks for the unknown images in the Validation_Images folder.
+* **Inferencing** - For this the Inference_Script was used.
+In this step one of the saved model is used to generate the masks for the unknown images in the Validation_Images folder.
 Also, comparison is done between the predicted masks and the actual masks from the corresponding xml files in the Validation_Annotation folder.

 A visual representation of the same is shown below:-